philmcminn/com1001-code/README.md

 name is the subdomain of your Codio Box domain, which Codio tells you whenever you start a terminal session.
 For example, my terminal session tells me that my Codio box domain is ``north-mister.codio.io``.
-This means my box name is ``north-mister``.
+This means my box name is (perhaps appropriately) ``north-mister``.
 This means my URL for VSCode, if I installed it, would be https://north-mister-4000.codio.io.
 Note that this URL is essentially the same as the base URL of your web applications launched from Codio (as discussed in lectures), but using port 4000.

 # 5. Problems or Feedback